 The lumbar spine and associated musculature are fundamental structures for mobility, stabilising the walking apparatus and allowing for upright posture; both requirements for efficient lower limb function.
 Medical evidence supports the understanding that lumbar spine disease, including degenerative joint diseases such as Lumbar Spondylosis, impacts lower limb function.

 It is important to recognise some conditions will affect more than one body part/systems and may require consideration/assessment under more than one table and/or chapter.
 Functional outcomes such as difficulty with grades and steps, distances, being limited to level surfaces and difficulties with walking, can all be direct outcomes of lumbar spine disease, and are only adequately addressed by Table 9.5 in the PI Guide.
 For example, where there is difficulty with grades, steps and distances due to a diagnosis of Lumbar Spondylosis, it may be appropriate to assess this under table 9.5.

 Delegates should be particularly mindful of applying this when the effect of a spinal condition on limb function is supported with appropriate medical evidence from the clients treating or assessing medical practitioner.

 Medical opinion on the functional loss may be based on an examination of the client, medical history, and/or diagnostic imaging.
 The delegate would need to be satisfied that the medical report provided supports the rating allocated under any of the PI Guide tables.
-Further evidence can be sought from the assessing medical practitioner or DVA Contracted Medical Adviser (CMA) if this is unclear.
+Further evidence can be sought from the assessing medical practitioner or MA-C if this is unclear.

 Therefore, if there is medical evidence to support that there is an impairment covered by one of the limb tables as a result of a spine condition, then an impairment rating can be assigned and the veteran compensated accordingly by combining the impairment ratings.